atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 ---
 what a title amiright????

-in 2023, i tried to kill myself, 2 or 3 odd times (i lost track).
+over some months in 2023, i tried to kill myself, 2 or 3 odd times (lost track). it is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Njg0NjY1MzNdfQ==
+eyJoaXN0b3J5IjpbLTU0MDk4NDM0MF19
 -->